utdemir/dotfiles-nix/README.md

      ```

    * I use the `ranger` window for browsing the other files or using `rg` to
-   search for definitions, or for any auxillary things I do using a terminal.
+   search for definitions, or for any auxiliary things I do using a terminal.
    * On bottom-right, I figure out a way to have the compilation output available.
    Here are some examples: